javeria2/ShareGram/README.md

 >Further improvements:

 - Facebook login integration by using the FBSDK.
-- Asking the user to upload an image as a profile picture in addition to general info and displaying that in the table view.
+- Asking the user to upload an image as a profile picture in addition to general info and displaying it in the table view.